webosose/website/content/en/docs/guides/setup/building-webos-ose.md

 Using the `mcf` command, you can set up the followings:

-- A type of webOS image
+- A type of the webOS OSE image
-- How many resources to allocate for building webOS OSE
+- How many resources to allocate to the build process

 ```bash
 $ ./mcf -p <num of CPUs> -b <num of CPUs> <device type>